Sen. Johnson asks U.S. DOJ to get involved in fake electors case against Trump lawyer

 The defendants have said they were only collecting the list of electors in case courts overturned former President Joe Biden's victory in Wisconsin.

-However, investigators have connected Johnson, himself, to efforts to bring slates of fake GOP electors to then-Vice President Mike Pence on January 6, 2021.
+In a separate U.S. House review of the January 6 riot, investigators connected Johnson, himself, to efforts to bring slates of fake GOP electors to then-Vice President Mike Pence that day.

 Text messages showed Johnson connecting Troupis with his chief of staff on the morning of January 6.